I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 This is just every year.

-Well, maybe that's money we don't have to spend then.
+Wouldn't this tell a responsible, well, maybe that's money we don't have to spend then.

-You know, I would love to go back, say, hey Thomas Jefferson, did you ever think you would live in a country, create a country, found a country that ended up with things called the County Community Food Alliance.
+You know, I would love to go back, say, hey, Thomas Jefferson, did you ever think you would live in a country, create a country, found a country that ended up with things called the County Community Food Alliance?

 Little Alex, what do you want to be when you grow up?